Setup of iDIN

 - Create a domain.
 To do this:

-- Go to Signicat Dashboard > Settings > Domain management, then select + Add domain.
+- Go to Signicat Dashboard > Settings > Domains, then select + Add domain.

 - To create a standard domain, enter a domain name.
 Then, select Add domain.